-Ten years later I was riding in a 1950 Cadillac sedan, the kind the mob bosses used, into Paris to deliver it to the French film industry.
+Ten years later, I was riding in a 1950 Cadillac sedan, the kind the mob bosses used, into Paris to deliver it to the French film industry.
 It was late at night when we arrived at a small smoky restaurant in the Contrescarpe neighborhood.
-I woke the next morning under a glass ceiling covering a porch/bedroom blinded by the spring sun.
-From that moment on, I was in love with Paris and the cobble stone streets and the ancient buildings that surrounded me.
+I woke under a glass ceiling covering a porch/bedroom blinded by the spring sun the following day.
+I was in love with Paris and the cobblestone streets and the ancient buildings that surrounded me from that moment on.

-Monet and I didn’t visit on that trip, but when I returned home to California, I visited an exhibition at the de Young Museum and I was hooked on his paintings which I experienced for the first time in person.
+Monet and I didn't visit on that trip, but when I returned home to California, I saw Monet's paintings at the de Young Museum in San Francisco for the first time.
+I was hooked on his paintings.
 We have been close friends ever since.
-I attended every exhibit I could find and visited many of our nation’s top museums from San Francisco to Chicago to New York and Washington DC and counted the Monet’s on display.
+I attended every exhibit I could find and visited many of our nation's top museums, from San Francisco to Chicago to New York and Washington.

 At every stop, I purchased books about Monet.

 Each book was a revelation about his life and art.
-There was only one thing missing.
-The authors didn’t devote much if any space to describe Monet as a person.
+Only one thing missing.
+The authors didn't devote enough space to describing Monet as a person.
 I scrutinized each one looking for the motivations and personality of the artist who created such masterpieces.

 I traveled to Paris to learn more.
 The Musée d'Orsay was my first top.
-There were many fine paintings and several books I didn’t have in my collection.
+There were many fine paintings and several books I didn't have in my collection.
 But I thought there must be more.
-By chance, I found the Musée Marmottan where Monet’s private collection was housed.
-I boarded the Metro that took me to Psassy on the outskirts of Paris where I walked through a park full of excited children to this Empire period townhouse that contains some of Monet’s finest work and many paintings from his later life that I hadn’t seen before.
-Still little about Monet the man was available.
+By chance, I found the Musée Marmottan where Monet's private collection was housed.
+I boarded the Metro that took me to 2 Rue Louis Boilly, where I walked through a park full of excited children to this Empire period townhouse that contains 300 of Monet's finest work and many paintings from his later life that I hadn't seen before.
+Still little about Monet, the man was available.

-I visited his home at Giverny and spent the night in his son, Michael’s home.
-In Monet’s garden and around his lily pond, I began to find him.
-I walked the fields where he painted at dawn the next morning, to feel and see what he experienced.
-When I walked back through Monet’s garden, I found him sitting on a bench staring at the lilies in the pond.
-We didn’t speak.
-I was reluctant to disturb his concentration of the scene that he spent decades painting.
-The essence of light that reflected from the flowers and water had captured his soul and there was little room for anything else.
+I visited his home at Giverny and spent the night in his son, Michael's home.
+I began to find him in Monet's garden and around his lily pond.
+At dawn the following day, I walked the fields where he painted to feel and see what he experienced.
+When I returned to Monet's garden, I found him sitting on a bench staring at the lilies in his pond.
+We didn't speak.
+I was reluctant to disturb his focus on the scene that he spent the last decades of his life painting.
+The essence of light reflected by the flowers and water had captured his soul, and there was little room for anything else.

 As I roamed his house and studio, I began to feel the presence of the master.
-With each return trip, I felt I understood him better.
-The Japanese wood block prints in his dining room stunned me.
-What were they?
-Why were they there?
+With each return trip, I thought I understood him better.
+The Japanese woodblock prints in his dining room stunned me.
+I was bedeviled by three questions.
+What were these prints?
+Why were they here?
 What role did they play in his art?
-Now, I was also on the search for answers to these questions to understand the Japanese connection.
-This search led me to revealing information about Monet and the Impressionist movement which I have included in this book.
+From then on, I was also searching for answers to these questions to understand the Japanese connection to Impressionism.
+This search led me to a greater understanding of Monet and the Impressionist movement, included in this book.

-This thirty-year research project led me to commit to writing a book about Monet the man and the family he depended upon.
-After ten years of writing the opening scene in my head, I finally sat down to write it in 2019.
-I chose to write a novel instead of a biography because I felt it would be more powerful for the reader.
-This novel is the result of those years of discovery.
-I hope you will feel my effort has been worth it and that your time will be well spent reading Monet & Oscar: Essence of Light.
+This thirty-year research project led me to commit to writing a book about Monet, the man, and his family.
+After ten years of writing and rewriting the opening scene in my head, I finally sat down to write it in 2019.
+I chose to write a novel instead of a biography because fiction is more accessible for readers to understand history.
+This novel is the result of my years of discovery.
+I hope you will feel my effort has been worth it and that your time has been well spent reading Monet & Oscar: Essence of Light.

 Joe Byrd’s journalism and communications college degrees inspired him to become a pioneer in electronic publishing.
 As a McGraw-Hill editor, he managed a computer publishing system.
 In the new PC software industry, he wrote one of his two books using PC desktop publishing software, the first for a major publishing house, Prentice Hall.